emmawalshdev/kaytea_art/TESTING.md

     * Once an order is complete, an email confirmation is sent to the supplied email address.
     * A Toast message stating the transaction has been a success, is displayed.
     * The user is redirected to a 'Checkout Success' page.
 This contains a thank you message and a summary of the order.
-    * If registered, the order summary is stored on the user's profile page and can be accessed at any time in the future.
+    * If the user is registered, the order summary is stored on the user's profile page and can be accessed at any time in the future.

 5. My shipping details should autofill if I am logged in so that I can quickly checkout.
     * The Profile page gives the logged in user the ability to update their personal and shipping information.
 This infomation is used to prefill the order form on the checkout page.